The Cure for Fear

 Continue Reading

 It is necessary, for the sake of the forward march of the human race, that there should be proud lessons of courage.
-The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, recites the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
+The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, portrays the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
 Who is there who has not said to a cat : ‘Do come in !’
 There are men who, when an incident stands half-open before them, have the

 Continue Reading